Dowell-Lab/srworkshop/projectA/day07/gata1/00_cellrangercount.md

 ---

-*Read this once your job is submitted and finished.
-It is not needed to finish the worksheet — go start worksheet 01 if you'd rather.
-But it is the transferable to your own data and the story has a sting in the tail.*

 ## The obvious guess was wrong

 A previous version of this worksheet requested **`--mem=10gb`**.
 It ran fine.
 It ran fine every single time it was tested.